KeithTheDev/IYKYK/readme.md

-# IYKYK - Telegram Integrated Pump Fun Bump Bot
+# IYKYK - Pump Fun Bump Bot

 ## The community wanted some Pump.fun Solana fun so here we go.